supabase-community/pg-gateway/README.md

 2. The second argument contains a [`state`](#state) object which holds connection information gathered so far and can be used to understand where the protocol is at in its lifecycle.

 The callback should return `true` to indicate that you have handled the message response yourself and that no further processing should be done.
 Returning `false` will result in further processing by the `PostgresConnection`.
 The callback can be either synchronous or asynchronous.

+> **Warning:** By managing the message yourself (returning `true`), you bypass further processing by the `PostgresConnection` which means some state may not be collected and hooks won't be called depending on where the protocol is at in its lifecycle.

 ```typescript
 const connection = new PostgresConnection(socket, {